fregante/webext-storage-cache/readme.md

 ### cache.function(getter, options)

 Caches the return value of the function based on the `cacheKey`.
-It works similarly to `lodash.memoize`:
+It works similarly to a memoization function:

 ```js
 async function getHTML(url, options) {